Edicy/search-widget/README.markdown

     popup_min_margin => default = 10; Defines How close to window border popup can position itself in pixels. display_fin => default = true.
 Values (false/true).
 Defines if the little fin is shown beside search popup.
 With default design set to false if IE6 support is needed. link_target => default = "_self", Values ("_self" / "_blank" / "_top" / "_parent").
 Defines how search links will open.
 Like link target attribute ("_self" = in the same window, "_blank" = in a new window etc.).

+    sideclick_enabled = default => true.
+Defines if search popup closes when somewhare on page is clicked that is not inside the serach results popup.

 Additional configuration variables:

     google_api_url => address where google api is lodaded if not allready loaded. defaulot ="http://www.google.com/jsapi"